Skip to contents

 finite_bounds

-(character(1): "no") Passed to arf::forde().
+(character(1): "no") How to handle variable bounds.
+Passed to arf::forde.
 Default is "no" for compatibility. "local" may improve extrapolation but can cause issues with some data.

 round

-(logical(1): TRUE) Whether to round continuous variables back to their original precision.
+(logical(1): TRUE) Whether to round continuous variables back to their original precision in sampling.
+Can be overridden in $sample() calls.

 stepsize

-(numeric(1): 0) Number of rows of evidence to process at a time wehn parallel is TRUE.
+(numeric(1): 0) Number of rows of evidence to process at a time when parallel is TRUE.
 Default (0) spreads evidence evenly over registered workers.
+Can be overridden in $sample() calls.

 verbose

 (logical(1): FALSE) Whether to print progress messages.
-Default is FALSE but default in arf is TRUE.
+Default is FALSE (arf's default is TRUE).
+Can be overridden in $sample() calls.

 parallel